Navigation Set

 Q. What is the difference between Tomatis Listening Therapy and other listening based therapies then?

 Tomatis is the pioneer of all listening based therapies.
 There are quite a number of therapies that are more or less based on his work.
-Tomatis uses analogue sound and not digital.
+The original Tomatis uses analogue sound and not digital.
 That is taped music and not CDs.
 The implications of this are profound, as digitalised sound is “broken” sound, made up of tiny fragments of sound with tiny gaps between.
 This “deadens” the sound, losing richness and overtones.
 The brain doesn’t work in a digital way!
+Contrary to what might be propagated about digital sound being superior, the important fact is that the brain does not process information, auditory or otherwise in a digital way.
+The use of digital sound in any therapy is fundamentally flawed.
+The question of digital versus analogue is literally a “no brainer”.
+It is true that tapes degrade, but tapes are regularly replenished, which means that the sound quality is not compromised.

 Some therapies that offer a digitalised listening programme do not offer audiometric assessments.
-This means that rather than having your assessment by a Tomatis trained consultant who can test and interpret your listening pattern, you may be sent to an audiologist whose equipment is not calibrated for Tomatis work and who will not be trained to interpret the results as a qualified Tomatis therapist would.
+This means that rather than having your assessment by a Tomatis trained consultant who can test and interpret your listening pattern, you may be sent to an audiologist whose equipment is not calibrated for Tomatis work and who will not be trained to interpret the results as a qualified Tomatis consultant would.
 This will limit any potential feedback to aid in assessing progress and devising your personalised listening programme.
+Even more disturbing, sometimes no listening or audiometric test at all is offered with Do-It-Yourself imitations or pre-programmed devices that are provided for hire by therapists.

 Only Tomatis addresses the conduction of sound through the bone.
 We hear through our bones!
-Yet only Tomatis has a dedicated bone resonator as a normal part of the treatment.
+Yet originally only Tomatis had a dedicated bone resonator as a normal part of the treatment.
+Some of the imitations have now included this function.

-Finally, not all therapies offer chanting or music making, singing etc, through the Electronic Ear, allowing musicians, language students and indeed all clients to make adjustments naturally and effortlessly to their own output.
+Finally, not all therapies offer chanting or music making, singing or reading, etc, through the Electronic Ear, allowing musicians, language students and indeed all clients to make adjustments naturally and effortlessly to their own vocal or musical output.